-The Capitol is not perpendicular to Capitol Avenue, its main approach from the east.
-It was constructed on a north-south orientation, with the vertical axis of the Capitol aligned with the center of Fifth Street, (which is now Capitol Avenue), while Little Rock streets follow the curving Arkansas River to the north.
+The Capitol is not perpendicular to Capitol Avenue; its primary approach is from the east.
+It was constructed on a north-south orientation, with the vertical axis of the Capitol aligned with the center of Fifth Street (which is now Capitol Avenue) at the same time, Little Rock streets follow the curving Arkansas River to the north.
 Renovated in 2004, the curved Grand Promenade visually connects the building to the street.
-The pedestal lighting and landscape themes in front of the Capitol reflect the architects' original vision, and even curbs at the sides of the promenade were cast to match the intended profile.
+The pedestal lighting and landscape themes in front of the Capitol reflect the architects' original vision.
+Even curbs at the sides of the promenade were cast to match the intended profile.